Erisred/Blog/_posts/2021-02-15-Jekyll-tags.md

 title: "Jekyll tags"
 subtitle: "Using the tags on your Jekyll site"
 date: 2021-02-15 21:33:04 -0500
-preview-img: '/img/posts/default.jpg'
+preview-img: '/img/posts/penandpaper.jpg'
 published: true
-categories:
+categories: web-design
 tags: jekyll
 ---
 I decided to write this because I found relatively few directions on this when I initially searched for it.
 That, and I might want to reference them later.

 ## Add tags to the posts
 Add tags to the post(s) by including them in the post's frontmatter.
-One tag can be added using `tag:` or multiple using `tags:`^[I use 'tags' all the time, since it works for singular and plural tags both.
-If I never use the singular, I don't have to remember to change it] .
+One tag can be added using `tag:` or multiple using `tags:`[^1] .
 Separate each tag with a single space.
 It is recommended to use lowercase letters in tag names only, and a single word only.
 If a two-word tag is necessary, be sure to put the tags in quotations.
 - `tags: single tag new` - three tags named, "single" and "tag" and "new"
 - `tags: ["single tag", new]` - two tags named, "single tag" and "new" - anything non-standard (single words separated by a single space) needs to be shown as an array: in square brackets, and comma-separated.

+[^1]:I use 'tags' all the time, since it works for singular and plural tags both.
+If I never use the singular, I don't have to remember to change it

 ```html
 ---